CELL PHONE AND ELECTRONICS POLICY

 Student violation of the cell phone/electronics policy

-These areas below identifies areas of the policy that violate the Code of Conduct [see appendix A in this handbook]:
+These areas below identifies areas of the policy that violate the Code of Conduct [see appendix A in the handbook]:

 Having the cell phone/electronics visible in the classroom or another school space (i.e. gym, hallway, lunch, etc.).